LGBT Awareness For Law Enforcement Class

 It’s not a matter of if or when an LGBT employee will be hired – they are already working in law enforcement organizations throughout the country.
 The issue is whether or not these colleagues of ours feel confident and comfortable coming out and being out at work.
 When law enforcement officers understand LGBT colleagues, they are likely to be more comfortable in the field when serving LGBT members of the community.

-For California law enforcement agencies, this class meets the requirements of the proposed Assembly Bill 2504 and is certified by the California Commission on Peace Officer Standards and Training through the Napa Valley Criminal Justice Training Center.
+For California law enforcement agencies, this class meets the requirements of Assembly Bill 2504 and California PC 13519.41 (effective January 1, 2019) and is certified by the California Commission on Peace Officer Standards and Training through the Napa Valley Criminal Justice Training Center.
 If you are a California law enforcement agency and interested in scheduling this course for your department, we can help facilitate this.
 Click Here To Contact Us.

 This program is 4 hours in length.